Macrometacorp/docs/docs/wu-runbook/index.md

 2. Login with appropriate credentials to your workspace.
 3. After logging in,

-     - For first-time users, the onboarding screen is displayed for you to download the appropriate installer for the service you want to use.
-Refer to the respective guides for detailed instructions on how to set up the [VDI](./vdi/index.md#download-the-vdi-installer) and [RBA](./rba/index.md#download-the-rba-installer) installers.
-Click **Go to Home** to proceed to the Workspaces homepage.
+     - For first-time users, the **Software Downloads** screen is displayed for you to download the appropriate installer for the service you want to use.
+Refer to the respective guides for more details on the [VDI](./vdi/index.md) and [RBA](./rba/index.md) installers.
+Click **Homepage** to proceed to the Workspaces homepage.

         ![onboarding-page](/img/runbook-images/onboarding.png)